havesomtea/EXTERNAL-NATION-SELF-BOT/README.md

 # Setup
   - Since it's discontinuted and some good guy (trickstr) decided to make a video tutorial about it
-  - There are the steps: https://www.youtube.com/watch?v=Sqwdlvr5xvo
+  - There are the support servers : (https://discord.gg/enop)

 # Legality